automateps/AutomatePS/Docs/New-AMUserGroup.md

 # New-AMUserGroup

 ## SYNOPSIS
-Creates a new AutoMate Enterprise user group.
+Creates a new Automate user group.

 ## SYNTAX